Divyanshu-rajpoot/Divyanshu-rajpoot/README.md

 ## 🛠️ Tech Stack:

-- 💡 Proficient in HTML, CSS, JavaScript.
+- 💡 Proficient in HTML, CSS, JavaScript, Java , C .
 - 🚀 Familiar with Tailwind css, Node js and Spring Boot(not expert!!).
 - 🔍 Always eager to learn and adapt to emerging technologies.

 # 🌱 Currently Learning:

-- Exploring React js and Expressjs.
+- Building Projects like Ray Tracer and Game engine (2D).
 - Leveling up my skills in Data Structure and Algorithm.
+- Learning About Linux.

 ## 👨‍💻 Open Source Contributions: